 - You’re not getting relief from pain relievers, injections, and physical therapy.

 - You can't control your bowels or bladder.

 - Your surgeons performs open diskectomy is via a cut in your back or neck.

 - Microdiscectomy is done through a much smaller incision.
 Your surgeon inserts a thin tube with a camera on one end to see and remove the damaged disk.

 Lumbar laminotomy.
 Sometimes your surgeon will also need to remove a small piece of bone called the lamina from the vertebra.
 The lamina forms a protective cover over your spinal cord.
 Removing part or all of it helps the surgeon access your herniated disk.
 It also can relieve pressure on your nerves and eliminate leg pain and sciatica.

 The lamina can be removed during the discectomy.
 Or, you might have it taken out in a separate surgery.

 Spinal fusion.
 After a diskectomy or laminotomy, your surgeon may fuse together the two vertebrae on either side of the disk to stabilize your spine.
 This is called spinal fusion.
 Fusing the two disks will stop the bones from moving and prevent you from having any more pain.

 Artificial disk surgery.
 Only a few people are good candidates for artificial disk surgery because it only works on certain disks in your lower back.
-But if your doctor thinks this is an option, he will replace your damaged disk with one made of plastic or metal.
+But if your doctor thinks this is an option, they will replace your damaged disk with one made of plastic or metal.
 The new disk will help keep your spine stable and let you move more easily.

 Protect Your Spine